Early Life and Education of John Kerry: A Complete Timeline

 1966: Graduation from Yale

-1966: Enlistment in the United States Naval Reserve
+1966: Enlistment in the Naval Reserve

-December 3, 1968: Shrapnel Wound and First Purple Heart Medal
+December 3, 1968: Shrapnel Wound Received

-On February 20, 1969, on the Bồ Đề River, John Kerry received his second Purple Heart after being wounded by shrapnel in his left leg when his boat was hit by a B-40 rocket.
+On February 20, 1969, John Kerry received his second Purple Heart for a wound received in action on the Bồ Đề River, when his boat was hit by a B-40 rocket, and a piece of shrapnel hit Kerry's left leg.

-February 28, 1969: Awarded Silver Star Medal
+February 28, 1969: Silver Star Medal Awarded

-On February 28, 1969, John Kerry was awarded the Silver Star Medal for his actions on the Duong Keo River, where he directed units to charge Viet Cong positions, coordinated the insertion of South Vietnamese troops, and personally pursued and killed a Viet Cong insurgent armed with a rocket launcher.
+On February 28, 1969, John Kerry was awarded his Silver Star Medal for his actions during a combat operation on the Duong Keo River where he killed a Viet Cong insurgent and captured his loaded rocket launcher.

-March 1, 1969: Press Release on Kerry's Actions
+March 1, 1969: Press Release Written

 On March 1, 1969, a press release was written documenting John Kerry's actions for which he was awarded the Silver Star Medal.

-March 17, 1969: Historical Summary of the Engagement
+March 17, 1969: Historical Summary

 May 30, 1971: Kerry Arrested During VVAW March

-1972: Kerry Buys a House
+1972: Kerry Buys a House in Lowell

-September 5, 1973: Birth of daughter Alexandra Kerry
+September 5, 1973: Birth of Alexandra Kerry

-On September 5, 1973, John Kerry's daughter, Alexandra Kerry, was born.
-She is a documentary filmmaker.
+On September 5, 1973, Alexandra Kerry, John Kerry's daughter, was born.

-December 31, 1976: Birth of daughter Vanessa Kerry
+December 31, 1976: Birth of Vanessa Kerry

-On December 31, 1976, John Kerry's daughter, Vanessa Kerry, was born.
-She is a physician.
+On December 31, 1976, Vanessa Kerry, John Kerry's daughter, was born.

 July 25, 1988: Divorce from Julia Thorne